Understanding ADHD, Attention and Behaviour in Children

 ADHD is often described as a disorder of attention and behaviour.

-From a holistic perspective, we can also understand it as a collection of behaviours—often pointing to something deeper.
+From an holistic perspective, we can also understand ADHD as a collection of behaviours—often pointing to something deeper.

 When we look beneath the surface, we may find: